List of nearest terrestrial exoplanet candidates: Data Table

 Note: There is no scientific consensus about terrestrial composition of most of the planets in the list.
 Sources in the "Main source" column confirm the possibility of terrestrial composition.

 In September 2012, the discovery of two planets orbiting Gliese 163 was announced.
 One of the planets, Gliese 163 c, about 6.9 times the mass of Earth and somewhat hotter, was considered to be within the habitable zone, but is probably not terrestrial.

 In May 2016, the finding of three Earth-like planets of ultracool dwarf TRAPPIST-1 has been released.

+The existence of the planet Gliese 832 c was refuted in 2022, when a study found that the radial velocity signal shows characteristics of a signal originating from stellar activity, and not from a planet.

 Statistics

-Note: in most cases the composition of the atmosphere and atmosphere pressure of exoplanets are unknown, so surface temperatures are estimates based on computer models and expert opinions.
+Note: in most cases, the composition of the atmosphere and the atmospheric pressure of exoplanets is unknown, so surface temperatures are estimates based on computer models and expert opinions.